THE KIWIBOTS STORY

-In 2008, a team of enthusiastic Kiwi educators, business representatives and students could see that science, technology, engineering and mathematics (STEM) was about to be the forefront of education.
-This group scoped out what was happening in the world, and travelled to see the VEX programme in action and saw the potential of sharing these with New Zealand - inspiring young kiwis one robot at a time.
+In 2008, a team of enthusiastic Kiwi educators, business representatives and students could see that science, technology, engineering, arts and mathematics (STEAM) was soon to be the forefront of education.
+This group scoped out what was happening in the world, travelled to see the VEX programme in action, and saw the potential of sharing it with Aotearoa – inspiring young Kiwis one robot at a time.

 The NZ Robotics Charitable Trust was founded in 2009 with the support of businesses that could see the future growth of the tech industry and the imminent global need for more innovators, problem solvers, and creative thinkers.